 We have not had a material global the supply chain incident for decades, even generations.
 This has rewarded organizations with the most aggressive globalized supply chain strategies while punishing those with even mild risk aversion.
 One must wonder if the incentive and reward structure of the economy over past 70 years has created at-risk supply chains lacking the resiliency and redundancy necessary to survive what the future may hold.

 Let us compare two hypothetical US-based firms competing in the free market over the past several decades.
-One aggressive in its strategy, actions, and culture, while the other took a cautious, pessimistic and risk-averse strategy.
-The aggressive firm led the charge in outsourcing and offshoring to APAC, reduced on-hand inventory positions, and moved to a just in time inventory model.
+One was aggressive in its strategy, actions, and culture, while the other took a cautious, pessimistic and risk-averse strategy.
+The aggressive firm led the charge in outsourcing and offshoring to APAC, reduced on-hand inventory positions, and moved to a just-in-time inventory model.
 They chased the lowest production and inventory carrying costs around the globe, as many have done.
 While there may have been slight societal backlash in lost American jobs, the market ultimately rewarded their decision with larger profits if they kept prices static, or with larger market share if they cut prices in line with their reduced cost of production.

 The risk-averse firm may have initially decided that local US-based production was safer, as it possessed less chance of supply chain, manufacturing, or shipping disruption.
 After years of experiencing no such disruption, not to mention getting beat in the free market, they would be forced to follow suit and offshore like the aggressive firm.
 Executives subscribing to the risk-averse viewpoint would be cast aside as foolish and branded the cause of lost profit and/or market share.
 The result is confirmation that the quest for the lowest production and labor costs across the globe is effective, profitable, and over time, built into and reinforced within industries and corporations across America.
 Risk-averse individuals in supply chain are cast out to make room for the practitioners that can implement a lean globalized supply chain during a period without catastrophe.

-Imagine an alternate reality in the above comparison where at least once every 15 years, some type global disruption impacted the aggressive firm’s ability to produce and or distribute.
+Imagine an alternate reality in the above comparison where at least once every 15 years, some type of global disruption impacted the aggressive firm’s ability to produce and or distribute.
 In this scenario, the risk-averse firm would have been periodically rewarded for a more cautious approach to a globalized supply chain and a lean just in time inventory model.
 In fact, they may have been in a better position to learn from their competition and cautiously explore near-shore production in Mexico or similar.
 Reducing costs while still limiting the impact of import/export closure.

 While we could model the frequency and size of disruption necessary for each firm’s decisions to win out in the example above, the idea that one side has won so heavily for so long is fascinating.
 One could argue that while we all knew a pandemic would occur at some point in the future, firms and their supply chains were caught wholly unprepared.